kdgregory/log4j-aws-appenders/docs/design.md

 If you absolutely, positively cannot lose messages, you should use a different appender.
 But beware: even the standard `FileAppender` is not guaranteed to save all messages, because file writes are buffered in memory before they're actually written to the disk.

+## Synchronous Mode

+While batching and asynchronous delivery is the most efficient way to send messages, it is not appropriate when the background thread does not have the opportunity to run, as with a [short-duration Lambda](http://blog.kdgregory.com/2019/01/multi-threaded-programming-with-aws.html).
+To support that use-case, the appenders offer "synchronous" mode, enabled by setting the `synchronous` configuration parameter to `true`.
+When enabled, each call to `append()` attempts to send the message immediately, using the invoking thread.

+While useful for specific situations, _synchronous mode is not intended as the default_.
+In addition to slowing down the invoking thread (perhaps significantly, in the case where it needs to create the destination), it _does not guarantee delivery_.
+There is still the possibility of an exception during the send, which will requeue the message(s) for later deliver (which might never happen).